 Professor Thorson joined the MSU faculty in fall, 2016.
 Prior, she was Associate Dean for Graduate Studies and Research Director, Reynolds Journalism Institute at the Missouri School of Journalism.
 Thorson publishes extensively on advertising message effects, and is a Fellow of the American Academy of Advertising.

-Serena Carpenter joined Michigan State University’s School of Journalism in 2012.
-She worked at Arizona State University from 2007-2012 specializing in the research and teaching of digital media and theory after finishing her Ph.D. degree in Media & Information Studies at Michigan State University.
+Serena Miller joined Michigan State University’s School of Journalism in 2012 and specializes in storytelling, social media, theory building, and measurement.
+She worked at Arizona State University from 2007-2012 specializing in the research and teaching of digital technologies and mass communication theory.

 Joe Grimm teaches MSU journalism students how to cover local communities by helping them run local news sites in and around East Lansing.
 This site, Entirely East Lansing, links to more.
 Grimm also teaches student how to edit for print and digital news outlets.
 In the spring of 2012, one of his classes wrote and produced "The New Bullying," a website, paperback and ebook available for sale on Nooks, Kindles, iPads and phones.
 The students did it in 101 days.